-The Business Profits Tax is a 7.6% tax assessed on taxable business profits.
+The Business Profits Tax is a 7.5% (for taxable periods ending on or after December 31, 2023) tax assessed on taxable business profits.

 Round every entry to the nearest whole dollar (if 49 cents or less round down, if 50 cents or more round up).